 "I’m Barry with DLYTED, a business that is personally important to me.
-In the next few minutes, we’ll get to know each other a little, and you’ll see why this is so important.
-And you’ll notice also that I’m direct, plain spoken and clear-headed about numbers.
+You’ll notice also that I’m direct, plain-spoken and clear-headed about numbers.
 That’s because I grew up in the diamond wholesale business.
 In THAT business, if you’re not direct, plain-spoken and clear-headed about numbers, you’re out in a second.
 In those days, I was a hard charging executive and negotiated tough trade deals to maximize profit for myself and my investors.
 We played it fair (and tough).
 I did well.
 So well, in fact, that I invested in technology even when it was expensive to do so and there weren’t many follow-on investors.

 The morning of September 17, 2004, started like many other days for me.
 At 55, I had just returned from a trip overseas with my 17-year-old son.
 Despite waking up physically strong, by the end of the day, I would be a quadriplegic, unable to move anything except my head—left to right.
 I was standing up in the morning, and in the evening, I was in the hospital paralyzed from my neck down.
 I was later diagnosed with Guillain-Barré syndrome (GBS), a rare disorder in which the body’s immune system attacks the nervous system.
 I remained in various hospitals for 4 and a half months and had a hospital bed in my own home for 2 years.